-In all conduct related meetings, students have the right to an advisor of their own choosing.
-Typically, advisors are members of the campus community, but the student may select whomever they wish to serve as their advisor.
-A list of trained student advisors can be provided by the director of student conduct or designee, upon request.
-The advisor in any conduct meeting serves solely as a support person for the student and does not actively participate.
+In all conduct related meetings, students have the right to a support person of their own choosing.
+A support person can be anyone other than a lawyer or attorney.
 They may confer quietly with their advisee, exchange notes, clarify procedural questions, and suggest questions to their advisee.
 Should the advisor disrupt the orderly progression of the meeting, they will be given one (1) warning.
 A second disruption, by the advisor, will result in the removal of the advisor from the meeting or the discontinuation of the meeting.